apache/jackrabbit-site/src/site/markdown/creating-releases.md

 Otherwise:

-1. Close the vote by publishing the results, replying to the original vote mail.
+1. Close the vote by publishing the results, replying to the original vote mail with a subject line of "[RESULT] [VOTE] Release Apache Jackrabbit ...".
 2. Copy the release candidate from dev/jackrabbit to release/jackrabbit in https://dist.apache.org/repos/dist/ (for Jackrabbit, `version` is just the version number, for Oak it is prefixed with `oak/`, reflecting the directory structure) -- **be careful to properly set the version variable!!!**

         [ "x$version" = "x" ] || svn move -m "Apache Jackrabbit $version" \